thenativeweb/node-cqrs-saga/README.md

 	  // optional, only makes sense if aggregates with names are defined in the 'domainPath' structure
 	  aggregate: 'aggregate.name',

+	  // optional, default is 'aggregate.id'
+	  aggregateId: 'aggregate.id',

+	  // optional, default is 'revision'
+	  // will represent the aggregate revision, can be used in next command
+	  revision: 'revision',

 	  // optional
 	  version: 'version',